 GitHub Auto-Sync

-GitHub Auto-Sync is available on all plans, including Free.
+GitHub Auto-Sync is available on every plan, including Free.

 How It Works